 On the first night I was riding a powerful horse.
 (I have tried riding a horse once, and it wasn’t a pleasurable experience for me or the horse!)
 Anyway in the dream I was more like John Wayne, feeling the immense strength and power of the horse as I ducked underneath branches, and moved to and fro amongst people walking on the ground which was wet green grass.
 I had the definite feeling of the horse’s strength under me as we galloped along.
 After several hundred yards the horse turned to go down a very steep incline.
 I wasn’t prepared for it, got afraid and pulled back on the reins of the horse.
 Immediately I felt the leather strapping come away in my hand and in the next second I was quite alone standing on the wet grass.
 People were around me, and a small kindly older gentleman approached me and asked me what I had done with his horse.
 I pointed and said “he’s gone, galloped off – nothing to do with me!”
 He then stated that he wanted his horse back and that I owed him money.
 I said I didn’t have any money and woke up.

 This dream may require more unpacking if you don’t know who Bill Hybels is.
 I will try to do that later.
 I was in the dream chatting with Bill Hybels and a couple of his colleagues.
 Bill was dressed down looking fit and as helpful as ever.
-(In reality I haven’t met him but have read his books and listened to his sermons and like him very much).
 In the dream Bill asked me what I needed.
 He said he had lots of information on healing the sick but thought I probably wouldn’t want that.
 I agreed and Bill said “ask me for anything, whatever I have that can help you, I will give you”.
 (In reality this is exactly the kind of person Bill is).
 I stated that I was looking for ways to reach communities of people in our city with the message of Jesus.
 He said he could help with this, and anything he had that I needed I could have.
 I then walked away to turn down the gas on the cooker.
 I think it was some kind of breakfast meeting.
 As I did so the presence and power of God fell on me and I fell to the floor and screamed, with the surge of what felt like an overwhelming amount of electricity surging through me (this has never happened to me in reality).
 After a few moments I brushed myself off and got up.
 I could tell from the people around me, people did find this rather strange but they were not in least perturbed by it.
 As I was trying to act as normal as possible the Holy Spirit did the same thing again, equally powerfully.
 This time as I was on the floor I overheard two younger looking men speaking.
 As I listened into their conversation I got the distinct impression that they were both angels, although I can’t tell you how I know that.
 They were both from Chicago USA (where Bill Hybels is from) but both were saying that they wish they were in Brighton for what God is doing and about to do.
 Then I woke up, but with the same feeling of electricity on me, which I generally take to be God’s immediate presence.

 Here are some basic keys to help us understand if our dream is from God or not.